Fire and rescue services

 Organised crime groups are active in casinos, nightclubs and the sex industry.

 Watch out for drink spiking, especially at popular night spots.
 Never leave your food or drinks unattended.
-Don't accept food or drinks from strangers.
+Don't accept food, drinks, gum, or cigarettes from strangers.

 More information: